 Learning and knowing how to make money on Twitch has always seemed like a cushy, dream job, but it’s a little more than that.

-Wondering can you make money on Twitch?
-As a Twitch streamer you’re earning a living by blasting your audience with engaging content and you will have to wear many hats:
+As a streamer, whether this is on Twitch, Mixer, or Facebook Gaming, you’re earning a living by blasting an audience with unique and engaging content and knowing how to make money on Twitch will require you to wear many hats:

 - An apt entertainer

 - An insightful marketer

 Perhaps you will never be as big as Tyler “Ninjas” Blevins, but this doesn’t mean you won’t be able to make money as a streamer or shouldn’t try to aspire to the virtues that make great Twitch streamers.